aaronplayz-sys/website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A chill dude who likes to tinker and explore tech.
+subtitle: <a href='#'>Affiliations</a>.
+Address.
+Contacts.
+Motto.
+Etc.

 profile:
   align: right
-  image: 1646861196357.png
+  image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >
-    <p>Orlando, Florida USA</p>
+    <p>555 your office number</p>
+    <p>123 your address street</p>
+    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am Aaron Khan, currently a student at Valencia College pursuing a degree in AS Computer Information Technology.
-I also maintain a website where I write articles and guides about IT and personal interests.
-Furthermore, I enjoy building computer systems and configuring operating systems, whether it's for gaming or experimenting with different Linux distributions.
-Also, I have experience with cloud computing and particularly interested in virtual servers.
-In high school, I took college-level classes and became certified in CompTIA IT Fundamentals and Entrepreneurship and Small Business.
-I am known as the "tech guy" in the family and enjoys teaching them about technology.
-I joined the Phi Theta Kappa honor society, which offers benefits like hotel discounts.
+Write your biography here.
+Tell the world about yourself.
+Link to your favorite [subreddit](http://reddit.com).
+You can put a picture in, too.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Put your address / P.O. box / other info right below your picture.
+You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

+Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.